pablodecm/paper-inferno/paper/paper.md

 of varying $\boldsymbol{\theta}$ over the simulated dataset $G_s$ can be approximated.
-While this requirement does constrain the application of this technique to a subset of likelihood-free inference problems, it is quite common in scientific domains that the effect of the parameters of interest and the main nuisance parameters over a sample can be
+While this requirement does constrain the application of this technique to a subset of inference problems, it is quite common in scientific domains that the effect of the parameters of interest and the main nuisance parameters over a sample can be